meatball133/crystal/concepts/nil/about.md

 ```

 This is a bit different when just using the value in an if statement, since in the last examples would both false and nil be treated as false.
-Here only `nil` is treated as falsy, since if it was false it wouldnt have been nil thereby it would have been truthy.
+Here only `nil` is treated as falsy, since if it was false it wouldn't have been nil thereby it would have been truthy.

 ## Or operator